 Leafy or collard greens

-Add some leafy greens: using kale and spinach here.
+To make a post workout green smoothie, add some leafy greens (March is a great month to catch them in season): using kale and spinach here.
 Both superfoods!
 They are rich in antioxidants and are an essential post-workout food.

-I like to use baby spinach because it has a very mild flavor and adds natural protein to your smoothies.
+I like using baby spinach on green smoothies because it has a mild flavor and adds natural protein to your smoothies.
 Spinach is one of the most common choices because it is delicious, smooth, healthy, and rich in protein.

 They are fantastic for their anti-inflammatory properties, adding dietary fiber, and helping your body recover after a hard workout.